Recycling & Waste diversion efforts at ucf

 Additional Recycling Resources:

 • When on campus, consider recycling your plastic bottles and aluminum cans at a Coca-Cola Reverse Vending Machine!
-There are two RVMs on campus, one located in the Student Union and one in the John T. Washington Center/Breezeway.
+There are two RVM locations on campus: the Student Union (pictured below) and the John T. Washington Center/Breezeway.
 Coca-Cola donates 5 cents to Knight-Thon for each item recycled.

 • Items that UCF is unable to recycle may be recycled via other means:

 • Publix storefront recycling – there are Plastic, Paper, and Foam bins in front of most Publix stores.
 You can recycle soft plastics (e.g. plastic bags, plastic overwrap, cereal bags, air pillows, and cling wrap) and Styrofoam (e.g. egg cartons, takeout trays, and cups) there.
 Check their website for full details.
-Source: Publix Corporate
+Three Publix storefront recycling bins, labeled Foam, Plastic, and Paper.

 • Municipal Recycling – You can also recycle with one of our local counties.
 Orange County and Seminole County, for instance, do recycle glass (which UCF does not).
 You could drop off recycling at one of their locations: Orange County Landfill, McLeod Road Transfer Station, Porter Transfer Station, Central Transfer Station, or Seminole County Landfill.

 • Terracycle – Terracycle partners with many companies to offer free recycling programs for their products.
-Usually this involves printing out a free shipping label and sending in your products to be recycled.
-This is helpful for difficult-to-recycle items like cosmetics packaging, toothpaste and toothbrushes, lotion bottles, Brita filters, and much more!
-Check out their programs if you are interested.
+Typically this involves printing out a free shipping label and sending in your products to be recycled.
+This is helpful for difficult-to-recycle items like cosmetics packaging, toothpaste and toothbrushes, aerosol cans, razors, snack packaging, Brita filters, and much more!
+Check out their programs to see if your favorite brands are listed.

-Variety of single-use and disposable items including a mask, razor, pen, toothbrush, plastic cup, snack wrappers, and coffee pods, arranged in a row against a white background.
+• Variety of single-use and disposable items including a mask, razor, pen, toothbrush, mascara wand, plastic cup, snack wrappers, and coffee pods, arranged in a row against a white background.

 E-waste & Hazardous Waste: